-This gives digital content marketers and businesses in general a chance to gain on their competition if they can adopt new strategies and up their game when it comes to voice search.
+Here’s the great news.
+This gives digital content marketers and businesses a chance to gain on their competition.
+They can implement new strategies and step up their game when it comes to voice search technology.

 What is voice search optimization?